 As leaders, you are in the pilot’s seat in how productive you will be each day.
-In order to help you arrive at your destination (productivity), here are five essential actions to improve productivity.
+In order to help you arrive at your destination (productivity), here are five crucial actions to improve productivity.

 2. Purchase a Full Focus Planner - Michael Hyatt and Company have developed an incredible planner for leaders to utilize for daily, monthly and quarterly planning.
-Each morning, leaders are to write down their daily big three goals for the day, along with their schedule and other tasks.
+Each morning, leaders write down their daily big three goals for the day, along with their schedule and other tasks.
 There’s space for writing down your ideal week, annual goals and daily rituals all designed to keep your goals within your reach.
 Check it out here - https://fullfocusplanner.com

 All leaders can improve in their productivity.
-Like the beginning of the article said - You’re the pilot - so take advantage of the resources and tools available and begin 2019 focused on improving your productivity.
+Like the beginning of the article said - You’re the pilot - so take advantage of the resources and tools available and begin focusing on improving your productivity.

 How do you plan to improve your productivity?
 Use the comment section below and discuss with others how you plan to improve your productivity.